allejo/PhpPulse/README.md

 A PHP library for working with the [DaPulse API](https://developers.dapulse.com/).
 This project is provided to work with the API in an easy fashion instead of manually making the calls to the API.

-**Notice:** This library is still under heavy development and there's still a lot that I need to write.
+**Notice:** This library is still under heavy development and there's still a lot that I need to write and a lot being changed.
 I will be updating this README and the Wiki with examples as I finish writing the functionality.
 I ask that you please hold off on feature requests until I make the initial release of this library.
 If you'd like to show your support or interest, star and/or watch this repository to follow it's development.
 Thank you!

+Because a lot of the functionality is still subject to change, please be mindful of that when using the master branch.
+I will do my best to deprecate things as I push updates but I make no guarantees.

 ## Requirements